foundriesio/docs/source/reference-manual/ota/production-targets.rst

 Production Targets
 ==================

+As a part of going to production, a user needs to define two distinct sets of devices: test versus production.
+A **production device** is defined by a presence of a special attribute in its public certificate, which is set at the :ref:`device registration time <ref-factory-registration-ref>`.
+If that attribute is absent, it designates a **test device**.

 As noted in the :ref:`offline keys documentation<ref-offline-keys>`, FoundriesFactory® leverages The Update Framework (TUF) to deliver Over-the-Air (OTA) Software Updates to devices.
-By design, production devices receive a slightly different copy of TUF targets metadata than test devices.
+Production versus test devices receive different copies of the TUF metadata:

-Production TUF targets must be signed by both Foundries.io™ owned and user-owned targets signing keys.
+- Test devices receive :ref:`CI targets <ref-ci-targets>`.

-Production targets are managed through so-called **waves** — a FoundriesFactory way to release production updates.
+- Production devices receive **production targets**, managed through so-called **waves** — a FoundriesFactory way to release updates to production devices.

+Production targets provide an increased security compared to CI targets.
+They must be signed by the user-owned targets signing key, in addition to the Foundries.io™ owned signing key.

 Normally, when the TUF targets metadata is updated, all devices see it and can start updating themselves.
 Waves allow Factory operators to control an exact time when devices see a new version of the TUF targets metadata.